 Child shot at Baton Rouge apartment Monday evening

-BATON ROUGE - Authorities are responding to reports of a child shot in Baton Rouge Monday.
+BATON ROUGE - Authorities responded to reports of a child shot in Baton Rouge Monday.

-The incident was reported just before 5:30 p.m. at an apartment complex on South Sherwood Forest Boulevard near Old Hammond Highway.
+The incident was reported just before 5:30 p.m. at Canterbury House Apartments on South Sherwood Forest Boulevard near Old Hammond Highway.
 Authorities confirmed a child suffered potentially life-threatening injuries.

 A child has been shot at Canterbury House Apartments on South Sherwood Forrest Blvd and management does not want the public to see the scene.
 They continued trying to make us leave even after we were off the property. @brpd is now posted at entrance #wbrz https://t.co/s6OP0eyBDZ pic.twitter.com/GX2iQmfR0w— Mark Armstrong (@TvMarkArmstrong) April 29, 2019